Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                          complex will be used and other options are not needed. (default: None) -ri <Index File>      Index file of the unbound receptor. (default: None) -rg index             Group of receptor in receptor index file. (default: None) -rt [TRJ [TRJ ...]]
-Input trajectory of the unbound receptor for multiple trajectory approach.
+Input trajectories of the unbound receptor for multiple trajectory approach.
 Allowed formats:
                          *.xtc (recommended), *.trr, *.pdb. (specify as many as you'd like). (default: None)

 Ligand: